ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-assumptions.md

 Digital sustainability and decarbonising digital are not the same thing.
 Sustainability, or understanding ones wider impact, involves a much broader set of considerations covering other planetary boundaries (water, rare raw materials, land use) and social implications.

-This project narrowed in on carbon emissions as a starting lens to begin understanding these questions.
+This project narrowed in on carbon emissions as a starting lens to begin understanding these considerations.

 Hannah, from GWF, has spoken a lot about this issue in the past.
-Her fellowship project, [doingthedoughnut.tech](https://doingthedoughnut.tech/), goes into this in a lot more detail.
+Her fellowship project, [doingthedoughnut.tech](https://doingthedoughnut.tech/), goes into this more detail.